Why Play Blindfold Chess? 7 Reasons from History and Science

 Blindfold chess offers a clean test of calculation under pressure.
 Records like Gareyev's 48-board simul drew skeptics calling it a stunt.
 His strong performance against diverse opponents demonstrated the effectiveness of systematic visualization training.

 The focus feels addictive.
-The Amber tournaments (1992–2011) paired rapid with blindfold rounds equally, with elite players training for them.
-Blindfold chess remains high-profile, with exhibitions gaining international attention.
-Events include top players like Magnus Carlsen and Hikaru Nakamura in blindfold matches.
-[Chessbase, 2026, https://en.chessbase.com/post/ice-barcelona-2026-exhibition].
-Champions like Viswanathan Anand and Levon Aronian credit visualization for their success in these events.
+The Amber tournaments (1992 to 2011) paired rapid with blindfold rounds equally, with elite players training for them specifically.
+Blindfold chess remains high-profile today through exhibitions and online events, where top players occasionally demonstrate the skill for audiences and streamers.
+Historical champions like Viswanathan Anand and Levon Aronian credit visualization training as a key part of their strength, since deep calculation in classical play relies on the same mental imagery.

 The historical roots of blindfold chess: An ancient practice